Adopt Me!: Reception

 Adopt Me! has received generally positive reviews from critics.
-PCGamesN, in an overview of what they considered the best games on Roblox, described it as "cute", and compared it positively to the Petz series, while ScreenRant described it as one of the best role-playing games in Roblox.
+PCGamesN, in an overview of what they considered the best games on Roblox, described it as "cute", and compared it positively to the Petz series, while Screen Rant described it as one of the "most well-known RPGs".

 The game was nominated for "Favorite Video Game" at the 2023 Kids' Choice Awards.

 Scams

-As on 2021, the game became notorious for its rise of scammers who scam the virtual pets.
+As of 2021, the game became notorious for its rise of scammers who scam players for virtual pets.
 Due to the high cost of pets within the game, with some rare pets selling for up to US$300 on off-platform sites, a large subculture of scammers have risen within Adopt Me!.
 As the primary user base of Adopt Me! is on average younger than the rest of Roblox, they are especially susceptible to falling for scams.

-One of the most common ways in which scammers carry out their operation is through "trust trades", in which the scammer manipulates the player to trust them into trading a rare virtual item, promising to give the item back.
+One of the most common ways in which scammers carry out their operations is through "trust trades", in which the scammer manipulates the player to trust them into trading a rare virtual item, promising to give the item back.
 If the scammer receives an item of value, they will either leave the game with the victim's virtual item, leaving the victim with no way to get it back, or block the victim and continue scamming other users.

-On November 5, 2020, Adopt Me! released several new features focused on combating scams, including the introduction of "trade licenses" that are required to be earned before one can trade pets above rare rarity, the amount of pets you can trade, and the addition of viewable trade history and the addition of notifications to the player if the game detects a markedly unfair trade.
+On November 5, 2020, Adopt Me! released several new features focused on combating scams, including the introduction of "trade licenses" that are required to be earned before one can trade pets above rare rarity, the amount of pets a player can trade, and the addition of viewable trade history and the addition of notifications to the player if the game detects a markedly unfair trade.

-On July 2, 2020, BBC Newsround released a guide on how to not get scammed on Adopt Me!.